ipetrovbg/WP-FRAME/README.md

 # ex:
-if you want to load style just write: just give path to your styleр give the name and give version of your style
+if you want to load style just write: just give path to your style, give the name and give the version of your style

 new \IP_WP_FRAME_CORE\IP_WP_LOAD_STYLE( '/css/default.css', 'default', '1.0' );